raecasey/sketches/README.md

-# sketches
-start-up repository for learning
+## repository
 # exiftool is dependency for
 d_jpeg_ipsort

 d_jpeg.mv.sh
 # fmpeg is a dependency for
 dep_im_309h.sh

 dep_im_309w.sh

 dep_im_double.sh

 dep_im_half.sh
 # d_jpeg_ipsort
-identifies if there are any versions of jpeg files in the current directory and packages them into an information package. this script requires user to be in the same directory as the jpeg files this script is not recursive.
+identifies if there are any versions of jpeg files in the current directory. packages them into an information package named ip_jpeg with extracted exiftool metadata files this script requires user to be in the same directory as the jpeg files this script is not recursive.
 # dep_im_309h.sh